b12io/orchestra/docs/source/example_use.rst

-Next, make sure you have the journalism workflow sample data installed by running (if you haven't already) ``python manage.py loadworkflowsampledata journalism journalism_v1``.
+Next, make sure you have the journalism workflow sample data installed by running (if you haven't already) ``python manage.py loadworkflowsampledata journalism/v1``.
 This will create the following accounts:

 * username: ``journalism-editor``, password: ``editor``.
 A worker with ``editor`` certification.